Relax and unwind on one of these Texas road trips with a view.

 To get to this view (above), you must hike to see it.
 Look at their website and see if the hike down to it is something you can manage.
 For me – it was too much for me, but I did complete the hike.
 I ached for three days afterward.
 But it’s well worth the hike for hikers who are in good shape—lots of steep stairs to go down, then up.

 A guided tour is $20 for adults and $10 for kids, and that’s the only way you can see this view.
-There are several other types of hikes that are amazing.
+Several other types of hikes are amazing.
 Be sure to visit the website.

 See The Dogwoods In Palestine, Texas